Afenmai language

 Afenmai (Afemai), Yekhee, or Iyekhe, is an Edoid language spoken in Edo State, Nigeria by the Afenmai people.
 Not all speakers recognize the name Yekhee; some use the district name Etsako.

 Previously the name used by British colonial administration was Kukuruku, supposedly after a battle cry "ku-ku-ruku", now considered derogatory.

-Afenmai is unusual in reportedly having a voiceless tapped fricative as the "tense" equivalent of the "lax" voiced tap //ɾ// (compare /[aɾ̞̊u]/ 'hat' and /[aɾu]/ 'louse'), though is other descriptions it is described simply as a fricative and analyzed as the "lax" equivalent of the "tense" voiceless stop //t//.
+Afenmai is unusual in reportedly having a voiceless tapped fricative as the "tense" equivalent of the "lax" voiced tap //ɾ// (compare /[aɾ̞̊u]/ 'hat' and /[aɾu]/ 'louse'), though in other descriptions it is described simply as a fricative and analyzed as the "lax" equivalent of the "tense" voiceless stop //t//.

-Etsako, a dialect of Edo itself, has its own dialects which are broadly divided into the Iyekhe and Agbelọ dialects, with the Iyekhe dialect being the more widely spoken.

 Phonology

 Vowels are //i e ɛ a ɔ o u//.
 Long vowels and the large number of diphthong in the language are derived from sequences of short vowels, often from the optional elision of //l//.

 Afenmai has a complex system of morphotonemic alterations based on two phonemic tones, high and low.
 At the surface level there are five distinctive tones: high, low, falling, rising and mid.
 Mid tone is the result of downstep of a high tone after a low tone.
 The contour tones (falling and rising) either occur on long vowels or diphthongs, from a sequence of high+low or low+high, or on short vowels produced from the contraction of such a long vowel or diphthong.
 Rising tones are rather uncommon, as they tend to be replaced by high, low or mid.